grumpyp/auto-backup/README.md

 to compress a file or directory `python3 main.py --upload "/Users/foo/Documents/Skydive/Me.jpeg" -compress`

+to setup a cronjob `python3 main.py --upload "/Users/foo/Documents/Skydive/Me.jpeg" -ftp --cron add`

+to view all running cronjobs `python3 main.py --upload "/Users/foo/Documents/Skydive/Me.jpeg" -ftp --cron show`

+> You can delete all cronjobs with the following command in your terminal `crontab -r`

 ## Terminal usage

 As there is no official pypi package yet, you can add an alias to your `shell`.